Shankar-Tom/laravel-basic-setting/README.md

 Route::middleware(HandleWithTransaction::class)->group(function () {
     // Your routes here
 });
+// This middleware will wrap all the routes in a DB transaction and handle exceptions gracefully for your api routes.

 // To see the error in normal web (not API):
 // 1.
 Add `HandleWithTransaction` to `kernel.php` middleware array